hyperledger-gerrit-archive/fabric-samples/interest_rate_swaps/README.md

  * `settlePayment(swapID)` - set the payment entry for the given swap ID to "none".
    This function is supposed to be invoked after the two parties have settled the payment off-chain.
+ * `getSwapEndorsers(swapID)` - retrieve the endorsers for a given swap.
+This information is based on the key-level endorsement policy of the swap and will always return the MSP IDs of the two parties that are participants to the swap as well as the auditor, if the swap's principal amount is above the auditing threshold.
  * `setReferenceRate(rrID, value)` - set a given reference rate to a given value.
  * `Init(auditor, threshold, rrProviders...)` - the chaincode namespace is initialized with a threshold for the principal amount above which a designated auditor